SmartHomeBastler/SmartHomeBastler.github.io/runterwurfeln.md

   function maybeEndRound() {
     const currentAvail = availablePlayerIds();
-    // end round when every currently available player has played once const playedSet = new Set(state.playedThisRound);
+    const playedSet = new Set(state.playedThisRound);
     const allPlayed = currentAvail.every(id => playedSet.has(id));

-    // also: if only one available player remains -> end game if (currentAvail.length <= 1) {
+    if (currentAvail.length <= 1) {
       endGame(true);
       return;